 Marriage and Family Therapists have graduate training (either a masters or doctoral degree) in counseling psychology with an emphasis in marriage and family therapy.
 Prior to a rigorous exam process leading to licensure, LMFTs must complete at least 3,000 hours of post-graduate clinical experience under the supervision of a licensed mental health professional.
-LMFTs are employed in a variety of private and public settings including private practice, community mental health centers, and behavioral managed care organizations.
+Before full licensure, LMFTs are called “Associates”.
+LMFTs are employed in a variety of private and public settings, including private practice, community mental health centers, and behavioral managed care organizations.

 Do LMFTs only work with clients who are having problems in their marriages and families?

 No. While LMFTs are qualified to do couples and family therapy, most LMFTs work with individual adults to not only enhance the quality of their relationships, but also decrease symptoms of anxiety, depression, and stress.

 Like other mental health professionals such as social workers, psychologists, and psychiatrists, LMFTs help clients by diagnosing and treating common emotional and behavioral difficulties that interfere with functioning at an optimal level.
 LMFTs use empirical-supported counseling techniques to help their clients achieve desired goals.